SILO-GROUP/rex/README.md

 #### Configuration VERSION

-The configuration version is checked to ensure that the configuration is consumable by that version of Examplar.
+The configuration version is checked to ensure that the configuration is consumable by that version of Rex.
 This will pave the way for reverse compatibility if the project moves in that direction.

 #### UNIT FILE